Net Metering Pakistan

 As soon as the generation license is successfully obtained, your net metering services will start up.
 Your house will have a net meter installed, and you will be able to sell electricity to the grid and make money.

-Pakistani Context for Nt Metering
+Pakistani Context for Net Metering

 With the help of a technology called net metering, Pakistani customers can produce their electricity from renewable resources like solar panels and share any extra with the national grid.
 It makes it possible for people and companies to produce and consume energy simultaneously, promoting a more sustainable energy environment.
 In Pakistan, net metering is governed by the National Electric Power Regulatory Authority (NEPRA), which is in charge of power regulation in that country.